Dell’Oro: 6G RAN Capex to reach $500 billion by 2034 + Counterpoint

 • 2028–2029: Pre-commercial and early pilot networks appear, especially in dense urban, enterprise, and testbed environments.

-• 2030: First commercial 6G launches are widely expected, but these will be selective rather than universal.
+• 2030: First commercial 6G launches are widely expected by the end of 2030, but these will be selective rather than universal.

 • 2031–2033: Main capex ramp and larger-scale rollout window, as more of the macro grid, transport, and edge layers are upgraded.